Reliable Chemotherapy Waste Management

 Chemosmart, the reusable Chemotherapy container

-Did you know, Daniels Health offers the only true reusable container for chemotherapy waste in the United States?
-Currently the only DOT container approved for transport, the Daniels Chemosmart eliminates box and container purchasing, assembly, bagging and boxing, cost of landfill and associated risks.
-Daniels Chemosmart series of containers have set a new benchmark of safety, sustainability and security in an oncology setting.
+Did you know that our waste container is the only true reusable container for chemotherapy waste in the United States?
+The Chemosmart eliminates box and container purchasing and assembly, as well as landfill costs and risks.
+Our Chemosmart container range has set a new benchmark for safety, sustainability, and security in oncology settings.

 Infection Prevention and Waste | A new paradigm